The main attributes of a group folder are:

 Group folders are explicitly associated to every document: every document (and folder) belongs to a group folder.

 A regular folder shares the same scheme, host and port as its ancestor group folder.
 The documents within a regular folder share the same group folder, but the relationship between documents and folders is implied by the shared subpath.

 Group folder administration

-Group folders can only be configured by administrators.
+Group folders can only be configured by project managers or administrators.